Manufacturing of Paint

 To secure that the rheology is within specification, a sample is taken from the finishing tank and rheology is analyzed, e.g. Krebs Units and Sag Index.

-It is quite complicated to increase the viscosity, in case the analysis shows that the paint is too thin – it is simpler to add in extra solvent to lower the viscosity.
+In some processes, it is quite complicated to increase the viscosity, in case the analysis shows that the paint is too thin – it is simpler to add in extra solvent to lower the viscosity.

 The paint is often, deliberately, prepared at too high viscosity, then after the first round of analysis the precise level of solvent needed to dilute to hit the target is determined, and is mixed into the batch.